AJQuinn/emd-mirror/doc/joss/paper.md

 non-stationary oscillatory time series. `EMD` implements a family of sifting algorithms, instantaneous frequency transformations, power spectrum construction and single-cycle feature analysis.
-These implementations are supported by online documentation containing a range of practical tutorials,
+These implementations are supported by online documentation containing a range of practical tutorials.

 # Statement of Need